Nettakrim/Souper-Secret-Settings/ResourcepackGuide/AddingShaders.md

 The auxtarget syntax back in the render pass is simple enough, it has a name which matches the one in the program file, and an id which is the name of the render target we are inputting

-Most shader programs only have one auxtarget if any, but some (like transparency.json) have quite a few, theres not a strict limit
+Most shader programs only have one auxtarget if any, but some (like transparency.json) have quite a few, there's not a strict limit

 - Souper Secret Settings allows for depth shaders by setting the auxtarget's id to "minecraft:main:depth"

-Lets take a quick peek at the fragment shader to see if we can figure out how PrevSampler is used
+Let's take a quick peek at the fragment shader to see if we can figure out how PrevSampler is used

 ```
 minecraft/shaders/program/phosphor.fsh